-Welcome to the fifth edition of Being Indian and Christian.
+Welcome to the second edition of Being Indian and Christian.

-That’s it for this edition, folks!
+That’s it for this edition.
 Hope you have a wonderful week ahead!

 P.S.
-Do feel free to write to me!
-I would love to hear your thoughts on how these newsletters can better serve you.
+Please feel free to write to me!
+I would love feedback on how these newsletters can better serve you.
 Just hit reply to this email and start typing.
 Thanks again!